flowppy/flowppy/README.md

 ##Fonctionnalités
     Usage: opdis-control-flow-graph [OPTIONS] [render-options...]

-    Creates an control flow graph from a binary file using opdis and graphviz.
+    Creates an control flow graph from a binary file using graphviz.

     Arguments:
       render-options...
 The options to use when rendering the graph.
 See graphviz's "dot" manual for more details.